geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 OK.

 ##### **Chenyu** [[00:16:15](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=975)]
-So, Nexus, MFperf, Llama.
+So, Nexus, MFperf, LLaMA.
 I don't think we really have anything.
 Wolfsparred, how's your run going?

 ##### **Wozeparrot** [[00:16:23](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=983)]
 The run is still going.
 We're at, like, 3.56 eval loss.
 So it seems to be convergent on schedule.